ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/03-implementation.md

 interface defining an ADT for graphs that a given implementation must meet.

-    interface Graph:
+    interface Graph of V:
-        addVertex(v)      // Adds the vertex v to the graph.
-Returns true if it wasn't already in the graph. addEdge(e)        // Adds the edge e to the graph.
-Returns true if it wasn't already in the graph. vertices()        // Returns a Collection of all vertices in the graph. outgoingEdges(v)  // Returns a Collection of the edges that originates in vertex v. vertexCount()     // Returns the number of vertices in the graph. edgeCount()       // Returns the number of edges in the graph.
+        addVertex(v: V)                 // Adds the vertex v to the graph. addEdge(e: Edge of V)           // Adds the edge e to the graph. vertices() -> Collection of V   // Returns a Collection of all vertices in the graph. outgoingEdges(v: V) -> Collection of Edge of V
+                                        // Returns a Collection of the edges that originates in vertex v. vertexCount() -> Int            // Returns the number of vertices in the graph. edgeCount() -> Int              // Returns the number of edges in the graph.

-    interface Edge:
+    datatype Edge of V:
-        start    // start vertex
+        start: V              // start vertex
-        end      // end vertex
+        end: V                // end vertex
-        weight   // weight, defaults to 1.0
+        weight: Float = 1.0   // weight, defaults to 1.0

 Note that this API is quite generic, and perhaps not suited for all